 - 3-D Secure: If you offer credit card payment methods in a country where 3-D Secure authentication is mandated, then you must support 3-D Secure authentication.

 - GDPR: You need to implement GDPR webhooks.

-- App extension configuration change approvals: To provide a positive buyer experience for customers, your app extension configuration changes must be approved by Shopify.
-For more information on app extension changes and reviews, refer to How to become a payments partner.
+- Payments app extension configuration change approvals: To provide a positive buyer experience, your payments app extension configuration changes must be approved by Shopify.
+For more information on payments app extension changes and reviews, refer to the payments apps approval process.

-- Payments apps must at a minimum be operational and available on a twenty-four-hour, seven days a week (24x7) basis at least 99.95% of the time in any measurement period.
+- Payments apps must, at a minimum, be operational and available on a 24-hour, 7 days a week basis at least 99.95% of the time in any measurement period.

 - Payments apps must provide servicing support to all merchants.

 Transaction requirementsAnchor link to section titled "Transaction requirements"

 This section describes the requirements for making transactions using a payments app.
 Payment apps must also support test mode.